 Get Professional Help Today!

 In spite of uncontrollable cravings and fear of physical pain, seeking out a treatment for alcohol dependence is your best choice.
 With medical detox, professionals can help ease discomfort and strive to protect your body from side effects.
-When you call the compassionate addiction experts at Serenity House Detox, you can get started on the road to recovery today.
+When you call the compassionate addiction experts at Serenity House Detox & Recovery, you can get started on the road to recovery today.
 Call 866-294-5306 now.